The Incubator: A Catalyst for Collective Practice

 We welcome both detailed proposals and more open-ended/ improvisational ideas.
 Artists are encouraged to develop new and emerging work while engaging with the MACRE space and community.
 Applications are reviewed by our three volunteer jurors, who thoughtfully consider each applicant’s fit with MACRE’s mission and collaborative environment.

-Application Deadline: July 1, 2025
+Application Deadline: September 15, 2025

-Notification of Selection: July 3, 2025
+Notification of Selection: September 26, 2025

 RESIDENT ARTIST COMMITMENTS:

-– Public Engagements: Host 1–2 public showings of your work, including one during MACRE’s Gallery Night Out (August 1 or September 5)
+– Public Engagements: Host 1–2 public showings of your work, including one during MACRE’s Gallery Night

 – Artist Talk: Give one public presentation about your work and process